Title: Creating a Cost Structure with One Fringe Pool and Multiple Overhead Pools

 If there is a cost pool structure that requires multiple wrap rates such as Client-Site Overhead and Company-Site Overhead rates, the approach below outlines how to set up the indirect rate calculations within Unanet.

 In the example below, Onsite and Offsite Labor must be distinguished from one another to accommodate the Onsite-Offsite Overhead calculation.
 To achieve this, two different Fringe Cost Elements are created to match Direct Labor Cost Elements (Onsite and Offsite).

 To setup Cost Elements, go to Admin > Setup > Accounting > Cost Elements, and create as many Fringe Cost Elements as needed to match the Direct Labor Cost Elements.

 In this example, a Fringe Cost Element was created for both Client Site Labor (Onsite) and Company Site Labor (Offsite).

-When setting up the Indirect Costs formulas, go to Admin > Setup > Accounting > Cost Structures > Indirect Costs tab:
+When setting up the Indirect Costs formulas, navigate to Admin > Setup > Accounting > Cost Structures > Indirect Costs tab.